OpenPrinting/openprinting.github.io/_pages/wsl-printer-snap.md

 That complexity is really not necessary anymore.

-If you've seen the latest news, [Microsoft recently announced support for systemd inside WSL 2](https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl/), which, among other features, allows us running snaps.
+If you've seen the latest news, [Microsoft recently announced support for systemd inside WSL 2](https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl/), which, among other features, allows us running Snaps.
 To know more of what can be done with systemd in Ubuntu WSL and how to enable it, check out [the post in Ubuntu's blog](https://ubuntu.com/blog/ubuntu-wsl-enable-systemd).
-The following steps will leverage that power to install a printer application as a snap, which encapsulates all dependencies and small details required to run it, and make the printer discoverable for Windows by using Avahi.
+The following steps will leverage that power to install a Printer Application as a Snap, which encapsulates all dependencies and small details required to run it, and make the printer discoverable for Windows by using Avahi.

 > Since both Avahi and the Printer Application will run as daemons, and since systemd is a new feature for WSL, I recommend following this guide on a dedicated Ubuntu WSL instance instead of doing it on the main instance you use for other purposes.